![]() |

 ‘some essentialisms are more essentialized than others more

-naturalized and thus less “marked” and problematic and this is the
+naturalized and thus less “marked” and problematic and this is

 case with Spanish nationalism, because it possesses the state’ (p.
 131).